 When an accessory is plugged into the Fishing System, additional functions will be added to the menu system automatically.
-See Accessories Menu Tab in this manual, as well as your accessory's Operations Manual for additional details.
+See Accessories Menu Tab and Fishing System Accessories in this manual.
+Also, see the accessory's operations manual for additional details